vtex/shoreline/packages/site/documentation/contributing/code-styleguide.md

 }
 ```

-## Avoid too much nesting
+### Avoid too much nesting

-A deep directory nesting can cause a lot of plain points, so you must avoid it as much as you can.[Link](https://reactjs.org/docs/faq-structure.html#avoid-too-much-nesting).
+A deep directory nesting can cause a lot of pain points, so you must avoid it as much as you can.[Link](https://reactjs.org/docs/faq-structure.html#avoid-too-much-nesting).

-## Prefer named exports
+### Prefer named exports

-Named exports are prefered over default exports.
+Named exports are preferred over default exports.

 ```tsx isStatic
 // ✅ Good